-You summon a dark spirit to torment the target’s soul.
+You summon a minor dark spirit to torment the target’s soul and open them up to hostile spiritual activity.
 Make a ranged spell attack against the target.
 On a hit, the target takes 3d4 shadow damage.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the target suffers a -4 penalty to Spirit saving throws.
+Also, so long as the spell is active, the target suffers a -4 penalty to Spirit saving throws, and incorporeal undead can sense the target for up to 1 mile, and see them even if they are invisible.

 If the target dies while this spell is active, you can spend a reaction to shift the spell to another target within 10 feet of the last target.
-The spell’s duration does not change.
+The spell’s remaining duration increases by 2 rounds.

 Heightened.
-The damage taken increases by one dice per every level above 1st.
+The damage taken increases by one dice per every level above 3rd.